ldv-klever/klever/docs/dev.rst

 How to generate build bases for testing Klever
 ----------------------------------------------

+Most likely you can get actual, prepared in advance build bases for testing Klever from *ldvuser@ldvdev:/var/lib/klever/workspace/Branches-and-Tags-Processing/build-bases.tar.gz* (this works just within the ISP RAS local network).

 To generate build bases for testing Klever you need to perform following preliminary steps:

 #.
 Install Klever locally for development purposes according to the user documentation (see :ref:`dev_deploy`).